Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Analysis

-\begin{itemize} \item Beam-gas background $R^{BKG}_{spin}$; \\ The background photons produced at collisions between the beam protons and residual gas in the beam pipe were estimated using the events associated with the non-colliding bunches of the incoming beam to the detector.
-Further, the background fraction $R^{BKG}_{spin}$ was calculated for each spin-direction sample by considering the difference in the total beam intensities between the colliding and non-colliding bunches~\cite{RHICf_performance}.
-However, owing to the limited statistics of non-colliding samples and little energy dependency, the correction was applied as a photon energy-independent factor.
-The estimated factors were 1.5 -- 2.5\%.
-In addition, the observed energy dependency was considered a systematic uncertainty. \item PID purity correction $C^{\mathrm{PID}}_{spin}$; \\ In this analysis, particle identification was performed by introducing a PID estimator $L_{90\%}$, which was defined as the longitudinal depth at which the energy deposit integral measured by the sampling layers reached 90\% of the total energy deposition.
+\begin{itemize} \item Beam-gas background $R^{\mathrm{BKG}}_{j}$; \\ The background photons produced in collisions between the beam protons and residual gas in the beam pipe were estimated using the events associated with the non-colliding bunches of the incoming beam to the detector.
+Further, the background fraction $R^{\mathrm{BKG}}_{j}$ was calculated for each spin direction sample by considering the difference in the total beam intensities between the colliding and non-colliding bunches~\cite{RHICf_performance}.
+The estimated background factors were 1.5 -- 2.5\%, which was dependent on the beam fill.
+The factors were consistent with a constant in \xF, however, possible energy dependency was considered as a systematic uncertainty. \item PID purity correction $C^{\mathrm{PID}}_{j}$; \\ In this analysis, particle identification was performed by introducing a PID estimator $L_{90\%}$, which was defined as the longitudinal depth at which the energy deposit integral measured by the sampling layers reached 90\% of the total energy deposition.
 Subsequently, the purity of the photons in the selected events for each energy bin was estimated from the template-fit results of the $L_{90\%}$ distribution with MC distributions for photons and hadrons~\cite{RHICf_performance}.
-The correction factor $C^{\mathrm{PID}}_{spin}$~(=~1/purity) was typically 0.9 -- 1.0. \item MC based correction factor $C^{\mathrm{MC}}$; \\ This factor was introduced as an overall correction of several contributions related to event reconstruction: inefficiencies of the trigger, PID selection and single-hit selection, misreconstruction of multi-hit events (two particles hit in a tower) as single-hit events, and recovery of photon yield in the multi-hit events rejected by the single-hit selection.
-The total of these contributions was estimated using the detector simulation with $pp$ event generation by the interaction model of \EPOSLHC$\;$or \QGSJET$\;$ as
+The correction factor $C^{\mathrm{PID}}_{j}$~(=~1/purity) was typically 0.9 -- 1.0. \item MC based correction factor $C^{\mathrm{MC}}$; \\ This factor was introduced as an overall correction of several contributions related to event reconstruction: inefficiencies of the trigger, PID selection and single-hit selection, misreconstruction of multi-hit events (two particles hit in a tower) as single-hit events, and recovery of the photon yield in the multi-hit events rejected by the single-hit selection.
+The total of these contributions was estimated using the detector simulation with $pp$ event generation based on the \EPOSLHC~or \QGSJET~interaction models, which reproduced the photon results of the LHCf experiment~\cite{LHCf_Photon_13TeVpp}.
+The correction factor is defined as